High Altitude Trek in Nepal

 • AMS is preventable and treatable.

-How do I know where I have AMS ?
+How do I know where I have AMS?

-There is a ‘self-assessment and scoring system ‘to help you know when you are with altitude sickness.
-It is called the Lake Louise scoring system.
+There is a'self-assessment and scoring system ‘called the Lake Louise scoring system to help you know when you have altitude sickness.
 All should use this to score themselves once in the morning and once in the late afternoon.
-In this out of a total of 15 points, a score of 3 or more with headache plus any other symptoms denotes AMS.
-The severity is classified as:

 3 to 6: mild AMS